 The number of strokes with a hand-held vacuum pump depends on the volume of food in the vacuum container.
 We recommend that you always use a proportional size vacuum container according to the size of the food.

 With the usual filling of the container, somewhere up to 3 cm from the edge (except for smaller containers), 5 – 10 strokes with a manual vacuum pump will suffice .
 You will feel a slight drag when pulling and a slight concavity of the container and lid.

 To solve this problem, we also developed a vacuum indicator on the full tritan vacuum containers.
 The green indicator on the cover tilts when the optimum vacuum is reached.

-Also our set of three with green lids have an indicator on the lid
+All our sets have an indicator on the lid

 Full tritan vacuum vessels have a built-in vacuum indicator that concaves when the optimal vacuum is reached.

 PROBLEM 4: Some foods spoil quickly despite being vacuum stored in the refrigerator

 Certain foods are sensitive to excess moisture and spoil quickly.
 They turn black and rot despite being vacuum sealed.

 Drainers for vacuum vessels